-- 1. Provide an account of advanced methods and instrumentation for mass spectrometry. - 2.
+- 1. Provide an account of advanced methods and instrumentation for advanced analytical topics - 2.
 Describe and discuss the major topics of chemometrics. - 3.
-Describe the principles of electrochemistry - 4.
-Explain the operational principles of X-ray photoelectron spectroscopy (XPS) instrumentation and discuss methods and factors of significance to the meaningful interpretation of XPS spectra. - 5.
-Describe the principles of electron microscopy including scanning and transmission electron microscopy - 6.
-Discuss the properties of light at an interface, absorption and scattering processes and advanced spectroscopic techniques that rely on these phenomena. - 7.
-Access, select, critically read, interpret and evaluate scientific literature. - 8.
-Create a thoughtful, seminar-style, oral presentations on operating principles of an advaned analytical method and describe and discuss its application in a recent scientific journal article. - 9.
-Ask meaningful questions following presentations (e.g. about specific content, future directions, other applications and technologies that may be possible or more well suited for a given application, etc.) and perform effective peer assessments. - 10.
+Perform basic function in in Python for chemometrics analysis - 4.
+Describe the principles of electrochemistry - 5.
+Explain the operational principles of X-ray photoelectron spectroscopy (XPS) instrumentation and discuss methods and factors of significance to the meaningful interpretation of XPS spectra. - 6.
+Describe the principles of electron microscopy including scanning and transmission electron microscopy - 7.
+Discuss the properties of light at an interface, absorption and scattering processes and advanced spectroscopic techniques that rely on these phenomena. - 8.
+Access, select, critically read, interpret and evaluate scientific literature. - 9.
+Create a thoughtful, seminar-style, oral presentations on operating principles of an advaned analytical method and describe and discuss its application in a recent scientific journal article. - 10.
+Ask meaningful questions following presentations (e.g. about specific content, future directions, other applications and technologies that may be possible or more well suited for a given application, etc.) and perform effective peer assessments. - 11.
 Apply knowledge of advanced analytical instrumentation to social justice